01 of 07

 Instead of toning down the color in the kitchen, look for ways to add bright pops of color that will break up the neutral blocks of color that likely already characterize the space.
 Small moments work best: a bowl of colorful fruits in the center of an island countertop or an arrangement of colorful carafes next to the sink.
 And if you have colorful plates and bowls, consider investing in clear cabinet doors that will allow you to create displays that highlight some of your more colorful pieces.
 Your best option for bringing color to the room, however, is art.
 Not only does art add a needed burst of color to the walls in your kitchen, it also allows you to bring in some of the same design aesthetic that personalizes the rest of your home, so that a bit of what brings you peace in the living room can follow up you into the kitchen as well.Continue to 7 of 7 below.

 07 of 07

 Of course, the thing that is most likely to make your kitchen more relaxing is seating.
 If there's no dining room adjoining, most kitchens have nowhere to sit at all.
-This not only makes long cooking stints more difficult, it keeps guests on their feet when visiting the place where all of the good food is being prepared.
+This not only makes long cooking stints more difficult, but it also keeps guests on their feet when visiting the place where all of the good food is being prepared.
 Bring a line of stools up to the edge of your kitchen island, or create a small bistro setting with a few Thonet chairs and a small table.
 And while not every kitchen has room for a whole seating section, many will allow for at least one or two well-placed pieces, such as a grouping of small poufs.
 Like art, seating will bring a bit more of the overall home into the kitchen, while providing a bit of refuge from the standing marathons that can are all too often the cost of a good meal.
 Your decor will get a boost, and your feet will thank you.